superfly/macaroon/README.md

 A "third party \(3P\)" caveat works differently.
 3P caveats demand that some other named system validate the request.

-Users extract a little ticket from the 3P caveat \(that ticket is called a "CID"\) and hands it to the third party, along with anything else the third party might want.
+Users extract a little ticket from the 3P caveat and hands it to the third party, along with anything else the third party might want.
 That third party resolves the caveat by generating a "discharge Macaroon", which is a whole 'nother token, tied cryptographically to the original 3P caveat.
 The user then presents both the original Macaroon and the discharge Macaroon with their request.

 For instance: most Fly.io Macaroons require a logged\-in user \(usually a member of a particular organization\).
 We express that with a 3P caveat pointing to our authentication endpoint.
 That endpoint checks to see who you're logged in as, and produces an appropriate discharge, which accompanies the original Macaroon and \(in effect\) attests to you being logged in.